shilad/cartograph/README.md

 ### Install Virtualbox and Ubuntu.
 The instructions [here](http://www.engadget.com/2009/09/07/how-to-set-up-ubuntu-linux-on-a-mac-its-easy-and-free/) should be helpful.
 But you want to have at least 4GB of ram and 15-25GB of storage.
 For the actual server machine, we may want to actually be running Ubuntu, rather than having a virtual instance.
 I'm going to assume the username is "research" in this documentation, but that's an easy fix if we want to change it.
 ### Dependancy laundry list
-Here's a dependancy laundry list that consists of thigns we want and things that are good to have:
+Here's a dependancy laundry list that consists of things we want and things that are good to have:
 ```
 sudo apt-get install libboost-all-dev subversion git-core tar unzip wget bzip2 build-essential autoconf libtool libxml2-dev libgeos-dev libgeos++-dev libpq-dev libbz2-dev libproj-dev munin-node munin libprotobuf-c0-dev protobuf-c-compiler libfreetype6-dev libpng12-dev libicu-dev libgdal-dev libcairo-dev libcairomm-1.0-dev apache2 apache2-dev libagg-dev liblua5.2-dev ttf-unifont lua5.1 liblua5.1-dev libgeotiff-epsg node-carto libtiff5-dev:i386 libtiff5-dev
 ```